LibrariesHacked/library-carpentry/everyone-loves-maps/exercise-mapping-libraries.md

 Attendee exercise
 -----------------

-To save some time, a dataset has been created with libraries already linked to postcode geometry.
+To save some time, a CSV file has been created with libraries already linked to postcode geometry.
 Spend 15 minutes running through this exercise and playing with some of the map features.

 - Navigate to **Maps > Your Datasets**.
 - Select **New Dataset**.